Become a member and save up to 70% on tickets to theatre, dance and music. See if you qualify to join TDF.

 "Magic is one of those lifelong things that, once it hooks you, becomes a part of who you are and what you do," he says.

 Death Becomes Her marks Clothier's Broadway debut, and he joined the production for the New York run.
 (Rob Lake oversaw the illusions for the musical's Chicago world premiere earlier this year and retains a contribution credit).
-Clothier and his colleagues crafted the tricks at their Vegas office before sending them to New York.
+Clothier and his colleagues crafted many of the tricks at their Vegas office before sending them to New York.
 The test runs did lead to a few surprises.
 While experimenting on the hole in Helen illusion, he admits that "there were a couple of umbrella impales that maybe were a little bit more uncomfortable than they should have been," but notes his staff is "a resilient bunch."
 (Apparently, there is an office blooper reel, but it's for internal eyes only.)

 Safety is a top concern for everyone on the Death Becomes Her team, especially Clothier.
 The musical features one particularly ferocious fight between Madeline and Helen, and he knew it needed to be staged in a believable but secure way.
 Creating those moments has gone smoothly thanks to the ensemble's dance chops.